fastai/fastai/README.md

 > NB: This is still in early development.
 Use v1 unless you want to contribute to the next version of fastai

+To learn more about the library, read our introduction in the [paper](https://arxiv.org/abs/2002.04688) presenting it.

 ## Installing

 You can get all the necessary dependencies by simply installing fastai v1: `conda install -c fastai -c pytorch fastai`.
 Or alternatively you can automatically install the dependencies into a new environment: